-A girl comes of age in the radical 1960s in this “beautifully
+A girl comes of age in the radical 1960s in this "beautifully written"

-(Kate Mosse).
-It’s 1968 in Cambridge, Massachusetts.
-Jess
+It's 1968 in Cambridge, Massachusetts.
+Jess Leighton, the daughter

-burgeoning sexuality, and bad relationships.
-With more options than
+bad relationships.
+With more options than her mother's generation, but

-her mother’s generation, but no role model for creating the life she
+no role model for creating the life she desires, Jess experiments with

-desires, Jess experiments with sex and psychedelic drugs as she
+sex and psychedelic drugs as she searches for happiness on her own

-searches for happiness on her own terms.
-In the midst of joining
+terms.
+In the midst of joining and fleeing a commune, growing

-and fleeing a commune, growing organic vegetables, and operating a
+organic vegetables, and operating a sustainable restaurant, Jess

-sustainable restaurant, Jess grapples with the legacy of her
+grapples with the legacy of her mother's generation while building a

-mother’s generation while building a future for herself, and for the
+future for herself, and for the postmodern woman.
+"French's meticulous

-forging of one woman’s conscience encompasses thoughtful portraits
+and affecting tale of the forging of one woman's conscience

-of ‘love children,’ from peace activists to members of
+encompasses thoughtful portraits of 'love children,' from peace

-unconventional families, and a forthright critique of the
+activists to members of unconventional families, and a forthright

-environmental troubles into sharp perspective” (Booklist).
+equality, and environmental troubles into sharp perspective" (

 Les mer